-- 3.1 To allow free public access to the park, subject to necessary restrictions relating to: - protection of environmental values, particularly in fragile ecosystems such as the wetlands, raised beaches and bird nesting areas; - protection of heritage and tangata whenua values; - maintenance of public health and safety; - management purposes including pest control; and - approved special events, leases, licences and concessions. - 3.2 To minimise the impact of any necessary restrictions on public access in accordance with the Reserves Act 1977 (section 53 for the Pencarrow Lakes block and section 55 for the Northern Forest block and Gollans Valley Remote Area). - 3.3 To ensure current access points to the park (as noted in section 1.26 of this plan) are protected and maintained. - 3.4 To investigate development of a 'marked route' access from behind the Wainuiomata Golf Course, linking into the existing tracks in the Northern Forest block. - 3.5 To explore opportunities for periodic public transport service to the Pencarrow Lakes block to enable people of a range of fitness levels to reach the area.
+- 3.1 To allow free public access to the park, subject to necessary restrictions relating to: - Protection of environmental values, particularly in fragile ecosystems such as the wetlands, raised beaches and bird nesting areas. - Protection of heritage and Tangata Whenua values. - Maintenance of public health and safety. - Management purposes including pest control - Approved special events, leases, licences and concessions. - To minimise the impact of any necessary restrictions on public access in accordance with the Reserves Act 1977 (section 53 for the Pencarrow Lakes Block and section 55 for the Northern Forest Block and Gollans Valley Remote Area). - 3.3 To ensure current access points to the park are protected and maintained - To investigate development of a 'marked route' access from behind the Wainuiomata Golf Course, linking into the existing tracks in the Northern Forest Block. - 3.5 To explore opportunities for periodic public transport service to the Pencarrow Lakes Block to enable people of a range of fitness levels to reach the area